Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 “For many CSMs working in SaaS, we are experiencing renewals in a bear market for the first time,” says Jordan Kilmer, Sr. CSM at UserGems.

-“No longer can you renew a customer on remaining potential still unrealized or on the strength of your personal relationship.
-In fact, even customers with clear success attributable to your partnership are not the slam dunk renewal they once were.”
+"You can no longer renew a customer on unrealized potential or the strength of your personal relationship.
+Even customers with clear success attributable to your partnership are not the slam dunk renewal they once were."

-Jordan explains that the current market conditions have created completely different evaluation criteria by customers, making it necessary to revise how CSMs approach the renewal conversation.
+Current market conditions have created different evaluation criteria.
+CSMs must revise how they approach the renewal conversation.

 Here’s how Jordan recommends approaching renewals.